top of page

 Thoughts About Base Coat/Clear Coat...

-Base Coat/Clear Coat is used only upon request.
+Base Coat/Clear Coat is used upon request.
 A long-standing concern is that your wheel looks beautiful until your watch or ring chips the clear and the base peeks its nose out.
 Additionally, many BC/CC applications look "dipped in oil."
-This might be perfect for your Custom or Rod, but for period restorations Acrylic Enamel combines an authentic level of shine and depth with outstanding durability.
+This can be perfect for a Custom or Rod, but for period restorations Acrylic Enamel combines an authentic level of shine and depth with outstanding durability.

 packaging and shipping